pratapladhani/mcs-labs/labs/public-website-agent/README.md

 12. Under **Inputs**, for **Location**, customize the value and set description:

     ```
     The location for the weather query.
 Valid inputs are City, State, Country.
+    Always include city and country, and state only for locations where appropriate (e.g., in the US)
     ```

 > [!TIP]